Health Care Figures

 SOURCE: National Center for Health Statistics, National Health Interview Survey.

-Figure HC2: Percentage of children ages 0–17 with no usual source of health care by type of health insurance, 2020
+Indicator HC2: Percentage of children ages 0–17 with no usual source of health care by type of health insurance, 2019–2021

 SOURCE: National Center for Health Statistics, National Health Interview Survey.

-Figure HC3.A: Estimated vaccination coverage of U.S. children by age 24 months with the combined 7-vaccine series by poverty status, birth years 2011–2017
+Indicator HC3.A: Percentage of children by age 24 months who have completed the combined 7-vaccine series by poverty status, birth years 2011–2018

 SOURCE: Centers for Disease Control and Prevention, National Center for Immunization and Respiratory Diseases, National Immunization Survey—Child.

-NOTE: The routine vaccination recommendation for children beginning at ages 11–12 years includes tetanus-diphtheria-acellular pertussis vaccines (Tdap), meningococcal conjugate vaccines (MenACWY), and human papillomavirus (HPV) vaccines (2 or 3 doses, depending on when first HPV vaccine dose is received).
+NOTE: The routine vaccination recommendation for adolescents beginning at ages 11–12 includes tetanus-diphtheria-acellular pertussis vaccines (Tdap), meningococcal conjugate vaccines (MenACWY), and human papillomavirus (HPV) vaccines (HPV-UTD 2 or 3 doses to complete the vaccine series, depending on when first dose is received).
 The recommended immunization schedule for adolescents is available at https://www.cdc.gov/vaccines/schedules/easy-to-read/preteen-teen.html.

 SOURCE: Centers for Disease Control and Prevention, National Center for Immunization and Respiratory Diseases, National Immunization Survey—Teen.

-Figure HC4.A: Percentage of children ages 5–17 with a dental visit in the past year by age and poverty status, 2010–2020
+Indicator HC4.A: Percentage of children ages 5–17 with a dental visit in the past year by age and poverty status, 2011–2020

 NOTE: Before 2019, children were identified as having a dental visit in the past year by asking parents, "About how long has it been since [child's name] last saw a dentist?"
 Parents were directed to include all types of dentists, such as orthodontists, oral surgeons, and all other dental specialists, as well as dental hygienists.
 Starting in 2019, children are identified as having a dental visit in the past year by asking parents, "About how long has it been since [child's name] last had a dental examination or cleaning?"
 Parents are directed to include cleanings from all types of dental care providers, such as dentists, orthodontists, oral surgeons, dental hygienists, and all other specialists.
 In 2019, the National Health Interview Survey (NHIS) questionnaire was redesigned.
 Although the wording of the question identifying dental visits in the past year changed slightly in 2019, this change did not impact the measurement of dental visits.
 However, due to other changes to weighting and design methodology starting with the 2019 NHIS, data for 2019 onward are not strictly comparable with data for earlier years.
+Questions about dental care are on a rotating core scheduled to appear on the questionnaire for two consecutive years every three years starting in 2019.
 For more information on the 2019 NHIS redesign, see https://www.cdc.gov/nchs/nhis/2019_quest_redesign.htm.

 SOURCE: National Center for Health Statistics, National Health Interview Survey.